-‘Waiting Times’ brings together an interdisciplinary team to investigate waiting as a cultural and psychosocial concept, and an embodied and historical experience, in order to analyse and understand the relationship between time and care.
+‘Waiting Times’ is a Wellcome Trust-funded research project that brings together an interdisciplinary team to investigate waiting as a cultural and psychosocial concept, and an embodied and historical experience, in order to analyse and understand the relationship between time and care.

 Working across Medical Humanities and Psychosocial Studies, our project uncovers the history, cultural representation, and psychosocial organisation of delayed and impeded time, from 1860 to the present.
 This research attends both to the agonies and the unexpected possibilities found within waiting and underpins focused investigations of ‘watchful waiting’ in current general practice, psychotherapy, and end of life care.
 We ask which ideas of time are at work within healthcare, developing new models of durational temporality to conceptualise how waiting might operate as a form of careful attention, historically and in the present.
 By contextualising these healthcare practices within broader social organisations of time, the project opens up the meanings, difficulties, and potentialities of waiting in current times.